GoogleCloudPlatform/community/tutorials/create-a-self-deleting-virtual-machine.md

 Learn how to create Compute Engine instances that will delete themselves after a set period of time.
 You will see two ways to do this:

-* Using the GCP Console
+* Using the Cloud Console
 * Using the `gcloud` command-line tool

 ## Before you begin

-Create a GCP project in a web browser:
+Create a Google Cloud project in a web browser:

-1. Open your web browser to the [GCP Console](https://console.cloud.google.com/).
+1. Open your web browser to the [Cloud Console](https://console.cloud.google.com/).
 1. Sign in with a Google or G Suite account.
 If you don't have an account, you can create one by clicking **Create account**.
 1. Click **Select a project** at the top of the page, and then click **New Project**.